redhunter99/k8s-net-lab/02-pod-network-namespace/README.md

 kubectl create ns test

 📦 Pod Manifests Used

+This lab uses two Pods, both scheduled on the same node to study networking behavior.

+pinger.yaml

-pinger.yaml and app.yaml
+app.yaml

+Apply the manifests:

 kubectl apply -f pinger.yaml
 kubectl apply -f app.yaml

-Verify pods:
+Verify Pod status and node placement:

 kubectl get pods -n test -o wide

+This confirms:

+Pods are running

+Pods are attached to the expected node

-🧠 Step 1: What happens when a Pod runs?
+🧠 Step 1: What Happens When a Pod Runs?

-When a Pod is created:
+When a Pod is created, Kubernetes performs the following:

 Kubernetes first creates a pause container

-Pause container holds:
+The pause container owns:

-network namespace
+Network namespace

 IPC namespace

 UTS namespace

+Application containers join the pause container’s namespaces

+Why this matters:

-All containers in the pod share this namespace
+All containers in a Pod share the same IP

+All containers share the same network interfaces

+Pod networking is namespace-based, not container-based

 🔍 Step 2: Identify the Pause Container

-Create a sample pod:
+Create a temporary Pod:

 kubectl run nginx --image=nginx

-List namespaces:
+List namespaces and locate the pause container:

 lsns | grep nginx